 2. Chilika Lake

-Known as an important wintering ground for migratory birds, Chilika lake is at the top in the list of largest brackish water lakes in India.
+Known as an important wintering ground for migratory birds, Chilika lake features at the top in the list of largest brackish water lakes in India.
 It is spread over 1,165 sq km across Puri, Ganjam and Khurda districts of Odisha.

-The lake has also the pride to be known as the second largest brackish water lagoon in the world after the New Caledonian barrier reef.
+The lake has also the pride to be known as the second-largest brackish water lagoon in the world after the New Caledonian barrier reef.